LT-IntroToAI-SY2526/assignment6-part1-per4-fpena-lepe/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+MSE tells you how far off the model’s predictions are from the actual values, with larger mistakes counted more heavily.
+We square the errors because it punishes the larger mistakes more than the smaller ones.